-The Board of Directors of Harvard Bioscience, Inc. recommends that you vote "FOR" the election of the nominee of the Board of Directors as Director of Harvard Bioscience, Inc., "FOR" the proposal to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm, "FOR" the proposal to approve, by a non-binding advisory vote, of the compensation of our named executive officers, and "FOR" the proposal to recommend, by a non-binding advisory vote, 1 year as frequency of the shareholder vote to approve the compensation of Harvard Bioscience's named executive officers.
+The Board of Directors of Harvard Bioscience, Inc. recommends that you vote "FOR" the election of the nominees of the Board of Directors as Directors of Harvard Bioscience, Inc., "FOR" the proposal to ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm, "FOR" the proposal to approve an amendment to the Harvard Bioscience Inc. Employee Stock Purchase Plan to increase the number of authorized shares of Common Stock available for issuance thereunder by 350,000 shares, and "FOR" the proposal to approve, by a non-binding advisory vote, of the compensation of our named executive officers.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on Thursday, May 18, 2017: The Proxy Statement and 2016 Annual Report to Stockholders, which includes the Annual Report on Form 10-K for the year ended December 31, 2016, are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on Thursday, May 16, 2019: The Proxy Statement and 2018 Annual Report to Stockholders, which includes the Annual Report on Form 10-K for the year ended December 31, 2018, are available at www.proxyvote.com.
 The Annual Report, however, is not part of the proxy solicitation material.